matrixinfer-ai/kthena/docs/matrixinfer/docs/user-guide/multi-node-inference.md

 With the development of LLM, the scale of model parameters has grown exponentially, and the resource limits of a single conventional virtual machine or physical server can no longer meet the computational demands of these LLM.

-The industry has proposed various innovative optimization strategies, such as PD-disaggregates and hybrid deployment of large and small models.
-These strategies have significantly changed the execution pattern of inference tasks, making inference instances no longer limited to the level of a single Pod, but rather evolving into scenarios where multiple Pods collaboratively complete a single inference prediction.
+The industry has proposed various innovative optimization strategies, such as PD-disaggregation and hybrid deployment of large and small models.
+These strategies have significantly changed the execution pattern of inference tasks, making inference instances no longer limited to the level of a single pod, but rather evolving into scenarios where multiple pods collaboratively complete a single inference prediction.

 To address this issue, matrixinfer provides a new `ModelInfer` CR to describe specific inference depolyment, enabling flexible and diverse deployment methods for inference task pods.